-The study by Lam, et al. (2015) comparing regions across the Pacific reported a similar pattern.
+The study by Lam et al. (2015) comparing regions across the Pacific reported a similar pattern.
 Striped marlin spent at least 54% of their time between 0 and 10 m across all regions sampled (Australia, New Zealand, Hawaii, Southern California, Baja California, Costa Rica, Panama, and Ecuador).
-Lam, et al. (2015) found that individuals remained near the surface during the night and were found near the bottom of the mixed layer during daytime.
+Lam et al. (2015) found that individuals remained near the surface during the night and were found near the bottom of the mixed layer during daytime.
 Off California and Mexico, daytime median depth was ~30m.
 During dives striped marlin exploited cold (<15 °C) or low oxygen (<3.5 ml L-1) environments for short durations (10-40 min).

-Aging of striped marlin has been challenging.
-The most recent effort by Fitchett (2019) used a combination of tagging data, fin spines, and otoliths to estimate a length at age.
+Aging of Striped marlin has been challenging.
+The most recent effort by Fitchell (2019) used a combination of tagging data, fin spines and otoliths to estimate a length at age.
 Growth in the first few years is rapid.
-In the Central Pacific, females are reported to reach maturity at 160 cm EFL and two to three years of age (Humphreys and Brodziak 2019).
-This is approximately 20 cm smaller than estimated for the Western Pacific.
-While age at maturity for males is not available for the Central or Eastern Pacific, in the Southwest Pacific it is estimated at 144 cm EFL, significantly shorter than females from the same area (Kopf, et al. 2012).
+In the Central Pacific, females are reported to reach maturity at 160 cm EFL and 2-3 years of age (Humphreys and Brodziak 2019).
+This is approximately 20 cm smaller than estimated for the West Pacific.
+While age at maturity for males is not available for the Central or eastern Pacific, in the SW Pacific it is estimated at 144 cm EFL, significantly shorter than females from the same area (Kopf et al. 2012).
 No von Bertalanffy growth curve is available for striped marlin.

 Little is known about the time of first feeding and food preferences.
 Based on patterns seen in other billfish, juvenile striped marlin larvae are likely to consume copepods and fish larvae (Ueyanagi and Wares 1975).
 Some data on the foraging ecology of adult striped marlin are available.
-Nakamura (1974) reports that globally they rely more on epipelagic than mesopelagic organisms, with squid, scombrids, and gempylids dominating the diets.
-In the Eastern Tropical Pacific, Moteki, et al. (2001) found a total of 347 fish of 17 species in 12 families in the stomachs of striped marlin.
+Nakamura (1985) reports that globally they rely more on epipelagic than mesopelagic organisms, with squid, scombrids, and gempylids dominating the diets.
+In the eastern tropical Pacific, Moteki et al. (2001) found a total of 347 fish of 17 species in 12 families in the stomachs of striped marlin.
 Based on numbers of individuals found, bramids (Brama spp.) were dominant in the stomach contents (60.5%), and scombrids had the second highest value (11.0%).
 As with other billfish, the broad range of prey indicates that they are opportunistic feeders.

-In the Pacific, genetic evidence and fisheries data support recognition of three stocks, one south of the equator and two stocks north of the equator 1) the Western and Central North Pacific Ocean west of 140° W longitude and 2) the Eastern Pacific Ocean east of 140° W (Lee, et al. 20112; McDowell and Graves 2008; Purcell and Edmands 2011).
+In the Pacific, genetic evidence and fisheries data support recognition of three stocks, one south of the equator and two stocks north of the equator 1) the western and central North Pacific Ocean (WCNPO) west of 140° W longitude and 2) the eastern Pacific Ocean east of 140° W (McDowell and Graves 2008, Purcell and Edmans 2011, Lee et al. 2012).
 The two stocks in the North Pacific are assessed and managed separately.

 Striped marlin migrate across a range of spatial scales.
 Seasonal patterns generally conform to water temperature-related changes in range.
 In Hawaiian waters, striped marlin are more common in the winter months (Ueyanagi and Wares 1975).
 The smaller fish appear in catches off Hawaii in the winter season and then disappear in the summer when they are presumed to move north, likely to the North Pacific Transition Zone.
-Off California, striped marlin are most common in summer months.
+Off California, Striped marlin are most common in summer months.